Antarctic Fly Cruise

 Gratuities are voluntary and can be given at the end of your cruise.
 We recommend that you budget US$10 to US$15 per person per day, if you are pleased with the service on board.

-Book by 30 August 2019 to save 10%-15% on the below departures.
+Book by 15 Jan 2020 to save up to 50% on select departures.
 Offer applies to voyage fare only, and is subject to availability.
 Excludes Triple Cabins.
+Fares are non-refundable and full payment is required at the time of booking.